Please see our Computing Areas page for general information about

 Where can I save large files?

-You can burn CDs or use a USB key on the systems in the library; discs and keys can also be purchased at the
+You can use a USB key or burn discs on the systems in the library; keys and discs can also be purchased at the

 Do the computers have disc burners?